fm4tt0s/ssl-pooch/README.md

 ### Certificate SANs
 ```
--S      : Show certificate SANs, if any (output may get very ugly)
+-S      : Show certificate SANs, if any (output may get VERY ugly)
 ```

 ### Example